Anandcars/carsmenu/README.md

 3. Run the service + performance test using docker compose and visualize the results in Graphana
 4. Run the service + performance test in Kubernetes and visualize the results in Graphana
-5. Create a performance test report with explanation of your thoughts
-6. Please use your imagination to implement the solution one such example can be to create a trial account in AWS/GCP and use terraform to allocate infrastructure and run the tests in a EC2 instance :)
+5. Create a performance test report with explanation of your thoughts Please use your imagination to implement the solution one such example can be to create a trial account in AWS/GCP and use terraform to allocate infrastructure and run the tests in a EC2 instance :)

+Feel free to change the source code if that is necessary for you to show different use cases one such eg: using a external database container to save the data :)

+Also feel free to write a blog post with architecture diagram of the solution :)

 | Quick reference | README |